zhengtianyu1996/bayer_image_process/README.md

 ### demosaic_fn.m
 A collection of demosaic methods.
 At the moment, only 'bilinear' is implemented.
 Would support more in the future :)

+### readme.pptx
+Refer to this document to learn more details of bilinear demosaicing.